'The return of the God' - Ibrahimovic recalled to Sweden squad for 2022 World Cup qualifiers | Goal.com

 How has Zlatan performed at club level this season?

-Ibrahimovic has been as prolific as ever in the final third for Milan in 2020-21, despite being one of the oldest players still working in one of Europe's top five major leagues.
+Ibrahimovic has been as prolific as ever in the final third for Milan in 2020-21, despite being one of the oldest players still playing in one of Europe's top five major leagues.

 The mercurial frontman has hit 16 goals in 21 appearances across all competitions to date, but hasn't played as often as he would have hoped due to a string of niggling injuries.